 Monica Martin earned a Bachelor of Music - Performance Degree in Violin in 2002 from the University of Alberta, Canada.
-She had the opportunity to study classical voice as a second practical subject, perform two solo recitals at Convocation Hall, and attend master classes by world-renowned violinists Andrew Dawes and Pinkas Zuckerman.
+She studied classical voice as a second practical subject, performed two solo recitals at Convocation Hall, and attended master classes by world-renowned violinists Andrew Dawes and Pinkas Zuckerman.

 Monica held various teaching and performing positions in Edmonton, Canada before moving to Townsville in 2008.

 In addition to performing, Monica was a violin instructor at the Alberta College Conservatory of Music in which she taught intermediate to advanced students and gave master classes during summer workshops.
 She also taught after-school group violin classes through the Edmonton Public School Board.